 Powerman 5000 (1991-present): a Industrial Metal band from Boston, Massachusetts, USA.

-owerman 5000 was started in 1990 by frontman Spider (a.k.a.
+pening in 1990, Powerman 5000 was started by frontman Spider (a.k.a.
 Mike Cummings; vocals; the younger brother of Rob Zombie), along with his spike haired buddies Adam Williams (guitar), M.33 (Real Name: Mike Tempesta; guitar; brother to White Zombie drummer John Tempesta), Dorian 27 (Real Name: Dorian Heartsong; bass) and Al 3 (Real Name: Jordan Cohen; drums).
 Their debut attempts were their A Private Little War (1993) and True Force EPs (1994), but it was after their debut album The Blood Splat Rating System (1995) they gained a considerable local following on a sound not unlike that of later White Zombie, which led to 'Dreamworks' coming along and offering them a deal resulting in the debut being reworked and re-released as Mega!!
 Kung Fu Radio (1997) with Al Pahanish taking over on drums for some of the reworked tracks.
 They would then get a massive vote of confidence from Ozzy Osbourne on his US Ozzfest Tour of that same year.
 Assisted by DJ Lethal (of Limp Bizkit) and Ginger Fish (of Marilyn Manson), the comic book obsessed group released their 1999 follow-up Tonight The Stars Revolt to a 29 US charting at the climbing point of their career.

 See All... ⏬